dontic/dontic.github.io/src/content/blog/how-to-create-an-api-endpoint-in-astro.md

 tags:
   - dev
   - astro
-description: Learn how to create API endpoints directly in your Astro app.
+description: Learn how to create API endpoints directly in your Astro app and create a contact in Brevo with it.
 ---

 - [Introduction](#introduction)